 Shop at Doylestown Farmer’s Market

 Every week, this market is one of many reasons to visit Doylestown, Pennsylvania.
 This open-air market features dozens of local Bucks County vendors, live music, and tasting events.
 Throughout the year, the market also puts on special events, cooking workshops, and demos from notable local chefs.
 For entertainment, local musicians give performances and there are occasional scavenger hunts for kids.

 Enjoy seasonal fun at Hellerick’s Family Farm

 For family-friendly activities, Hellerick’s is the place.
 The Aerial Adventure Park features nine zip lines, 21 bridges and a free fall jump for ages 7 and up.
 The farm’s 40+ family friendly activities include hay rides, a corn maze, and animal attractions.
+It’s especially fun to visit in the fall when the grounds are filled with pumpkins and gourds.
 Pick up some fresh pies and breads on your way out!

 Sample the brews at Geronimo Brewing at Lilly’s Jury Room

 Geronimo Brewing uses fresh, diverse ingredients to create ever changing and highly interesting brews.
 Geronimo’s partnership with Lilly’s Gourmet combines exquisite gourmet foods with hand crafted beers brewed right on site.